n3-charts/line-chart/docs/usage.md

 `defined` | Function | `undefined` | Helps tell the chart where this series is defined or not, regarding its data.
 More on that [here](https://github.com/mbostock/d3/wiki/SVG-Shapes#line_defined) | No

 ### Axes
-There are currently two axes supported by the directive : `x` and `y`.
+There are currently three axes supported by the directive : `x`, `y` and `y2`.
 Abscissas (`x`) is mandatory, just because the directive needs to know where to read the abscissas in the data.
 But there's more !

 ```js
 axes: {